SDS-237-Data-Ethnography/portfolio/mini-projects/README.md

 ## Instructions

 For your first mini-project assignment, you should select one of the following options to complete.
-For your second mini-project assignment, you should select a **separate** option to complete.
 Detailed instructions for each mini-project are listed on the READMEs of each sub-directory in this directory.

 ### Option 1: [Interview a data professional](interview)
 ### Option 2: [Cultural analysis of a data infrastructure](infrastructural-analysis)

+For your second mini-project assignment, you should select one of the following options to complete.

 ### Option 3: [Discourse Analysis](discourse-analysis)
 ### Option 4: [Participant Observation](participant-observation)